 Though the words “college town” might bring images of sleepy streets, bicycle commuters, and cheap slices of pizza to mind, the city with the country’s second-largest population of college students proves that a great college town can be so much more.
 Los Angeles, in addition to being the City of Angels, is also a city of nearly a million university students as of a 2016 Bloomberg report.

 L.A.’s Westside — defined on the east by the 110 — is home to some of the most student-centric neighborhoods in California, with Venice and Marina Del Rey providing especially idyllic coastal outposts for students at UCLA, Otis College of Design, and Loyola Marymount.
-Our Westside homes, Stella by Common and Common Penmar provide affordable and luxurious alternatives to traditional student housing, making them more than ideal for students at Los Angeles’ higher learning institutions.
+Our Westside home, Common Penmar, provides affordable and luxurious alternatives to traditional student housing, making it more than ideal for students at Los Angeles’ higher learning institutions.